RuiLuoAstro/dmhost/README.md

 # dmhost

-Simulations of FRB host galaxy dispersion measures (DMs) in nearby universe.
-Each simulation contains 1,000,000 FRBs
+Simulations of FRB host galaxy dispersion measures (DMs) in the nearby universe, each simulation contains 1,000,000 FRBs

 ## NOTICE